Tatzyr/licensor/README.md

 ## Available Licenses

-Run `licensor --list` to see all available licenses.
+Run `licensor list` to see all available licenses.

 * apache
 * artistic